 1. Per-seat base price reduction

-The per-seat base sits in the $45-50 range on public reporting.
+The per-seat base sits in the $45-50 range on public reporting — third-party teardowns put it at roughly $50 per user per month, with some prospects quoted closer to $75 [2].
 That number bends.
-Volume bends it more than anything else: a 500-seat commit gets a different per-seat than a 100-seat commit.
+Volume bends it more than anything else: a 500-seat commit gets a different per-seat than a 100-seat commit, and marketplace data shows tracked deals spanning $29,880 to $208,897 a year [3].
 Multi-year commits bend it further.
 A typical reduction off list runs 12-18% on a one-year, 18-25% on a three-year with annual caps.
 End-of-quarter pressure adds another 3-5%.

 Glean's counter: "We can hold the per-seat if you take the AI add-on at full price."
 Decline.
 The add-on is a separate negotiation (line 2).
 Bundling them is how the discount evaporates.